kwoodham/sublime/README.md

 _(Note: the ST3 package `MarkdownTOC` maintains an on-the-fly table of contents at the selected location in the file--like the one at the top of this readme.
 This can be configured to provide "slugified" links to the headers, and so - using my `open_link_under_cursor` command, you can replicate much of what is done in `toc_jump`.
 You can use either approach - or both)_

 When your directory structure gets to be farily complex, you need to have some means for navigating back up the chain to the root directory.
-Placing your cursor someplace in an `index.md` file (I usually do this on the third like right below the top-level heading) the execute `form_index`.
-This puts in a set of Markdown bullets with links back up through the hierarchy - kind of a road-map to get you back home.
+Placing your cursor someplace in an `index.md` file (I usually do this on the third line right below the top-level heading), then execute `form_index`.
+This puts in a set of Markdown bullets with links back up through the namespace hierarchy - kind of a road-map to get you back home.

 _Note: use the sidebar (turn off/on with `ctrl-k-b` to see the wiki file structure as well.
 For me, this works well with the following two setting:_